-You'll also gain skills in research methods, professional practice, project management, and professional communication, and be required to register with the Victorian Institute of Teaching as an early childhood teacher after graduation, enabling you to teach across a range of early childhood settings.
+You'll gain skills in research methods, professional practice, project management, and professional communication.
+You will also be required to register with the Victorian Institute of Teaching as an early childhood teacher after graduation, which will enable you to teach across a range of early childhood settings.

 This course has national accreditation with the Australian Children's Education and Care Quality Authority (ACECQA) and is recognised by the Victorian Institute of Teaching for Early Childhood Teacher registration on graduation.

 Full time: 4 years (without an approved diploma); or 3 years plus 2 subjects (with an approved diploma).
 All training packages of Early Childhood Diplomas are accepted, regardless of year completed.

 Classes take place on evenings and occasional weekends.
 Every subject starts with a one weekend intensive in Lilydale from 9am-4pm, followed by 4 Tuesday evening tutorials from 6pm-9 pm in either Elgar or Lilydale.
 Approximately 5 hours of online tutorial tasks need to be completed at a time that suits you.
 Additionally, there are eight Saturday practical workshops in Lilydale from 9am-4pm scheduled throughout the year to assist you to transform theory into practical application.

 You will complete 80 days practical placement in a range of early childhood settings other than your own workplace.

 For information regarding dates such as enrolment, orientation and study breaks please visit the Academic Calendars page.